 How to Use Google Adwords Keyword Planner

-With Keyword Planner, you can find new keyword ideas for your Search Network campaigns that are relevant to your product, service, and target customers.
-Keyword Planner will show you historical statistics such as search volume data for these keywords so you can decide whether to add them to your campaigns.
+With Google Adwords Keyword Planner, you can find new keyword ideas for your Search campaigns that are relevant to your product, service, and target customers.
+Keyword Planner will show you full statistics such as search volume data for these keywords so you can decide whether to integrate them to your campaigns.

 In order to use the Google Keyword Planner, you NEED to have a Google Ads account.